-Halloween is almost here and the stores are loaded with sugary goodness – Snickers, Butterfingers, Reese’s – mmmm.
-While the little ghouls and goblins are prowling from door-to-door, what do you do?
-Dip into the pot and enjoy a few Milky Ways or Starbursts.
-With all that walking, you have to keep your blood sugar up, right?
+Halloween has come and gone for another year and the kids are loaded with sugary goodness – Snickers, Butterfingers, Reese’s – mmmm.
+After the little ghouls and goblins prowled from door-to-door, what do you do?
+Did you dip into the pot and enjoy a few Milky Ways or Starbursts.

-We threw on our pumpkin costumes and investigated how those delicious Halloween candies affect sleep.
+As we packed our pumpkin costumes away for another year, we investigated how those delicious Halloween candies affect sleep.
 As an added bonus, we found some tips for getting your tiny trick-or-treaters a good night’s sleep after all the fun on Halloween.

 But, first let’s kick off Halloween with a fun video, courtesy of Jimmy Kimmel.
 For the past few years, Kimmel has challenged parents to pretend they ate all their kids’ Halloween Candy, shoot video of it, and upload that video to YouTube.
 While there’s a whole lot of heartbroken kids (for a couple of seconds until their parents fess up to the truth), there are a few adorable kids who immediately forgive their parents.

 Enjoy Jimmy Kimmel’s, “I Told My Kid’s I Ate All of Their Halloween Candy” videos below